HusseinMoHu/Task-Manager-API/README.md

 - Create, Read, Update, and Delete Users
 - Create, Read, Update, and Delete Tasks
 - Email sent on creating and deleting account
-- Logout and Logout from all devices
+- Logout individual device and Logout from all devices
 - Authentication and Security
 - Sorting, Pagination, and Filtering
 - Upload profile picture